inversify/InversifyJS/README.md

 Our application dependency tree should have one unique root element, known as the application composition root, which is the only place where we should invoke the resolve method.

-Invoking resolve everytime we need to inject something, as if it was a Service Locator is an anti-pattern.
-If we are working with an MVC framweork the composition root should be located in the application class, somewhere along the routing logic or in a controller factory class.
+Invoking resolve every time we need to inject something, as if it was a Service Locator is an anti-pattern.
+If we are working with an MVC framework the composition root should be located in the application class, somewhere along the routing logic or in a controller factory class.
 Please refer to the integration examples if you need additional help.

 # Integration with popular frameworks

 InversifyJS was designed with many popular JavaScript frameworks in mind.
-As a result, it is really easy to integrate with existing JavaScript frameworks and examples of integration withmany popular frameworks are available in the [official repository](https://github.com/inversify/Inversify-code-samples).
+As a result, it is really easy to integrate with existing JavaScript frameworks and examples of integration with many popular frameworks are available in the [official repository](https://github.com/inversify/Inversify-code-samples).

 # Good Practices
 Dependency Inversion (DI) isn't rocket science.
 We just need to try to avoid new and singleton except when there's a compelling reason to use them, such as a utility method that has no external dependencies, or a utility class that could not possibly have any purpose outside the framework (interop wrappers and dictionary keys are common examples of this).